 BaJuice – Condado

 This is a healthy breakfast and lunch spot with plenty of vegan and vegetarian options.
 Its menu features egg dishes, fresh pressed juice, smoothies, and acai bowls galore.
-I’ve eaten there numerous times and I’ve yet to be disappointed.
+I’ve eaten there numerous times and I have yet to be disappointed.

 Must-get: The Monkey Bowl, an acai bowl topped with granola, banana, and tons of peanut butter